FAIRmat-NFDI/AreaA-Examples/tutorial13/part2/README.md

-# Part 2: NOMAD's BaseSections and Built-in Electronic Lab Notebooks (ELNs)
+# Part 2: NOMAD's Base Sections and Built-in Schemas for Electronic Lab Notebooks (ELNs)

 ## Prerequisites
 We will work on the [NOMAD example oasis](https://nomad-lab.eu/prod/v1/oasis/gui/search/entries).
 Make sure you have your NOMAD account ready to work on the example oasis.

-# 2.1: Using Built-In ELN Classes
+# 2.1: Using Built-in ELN Schemas
-In NOMAD, you can structure and save your experimental data using Built-In ELN schemas prepared to have ready-to-use ELNs functionalities.
+In NOMAD, you can structure and save your experimental data using built-in schemas prepared to have ready-to-use ELNs functionalities.

 This tutorial guides you through some of these schemas using an example from sintering.